margelo/react-native-bignumber/README.md

-# ⚡️ react-native-fast-crypto
+# ⚡️ react-native-bignumber

 A fast implementation of Node's `crypto` module written in C/C++ JSI.

-FastCrypto can be used as a drop-in replacement for your Web3/Crypto apps to speed up all cryptography functions.
+BigNumber can be used as a drop-in replacement for your Web3/Crypto apps to speed up all cryptography functions.

 For example, creating a Wallet using ethers.js uses complex algorithms to generate a private-key/mnemonic-phrase pair: